Monday08:30 – 11:10 and 15:00 – 19:10

-Hilary, Hannah, Cora and Kate can do your blood pressure review, and Hilary and Hannah can give dietary, weight loss and cholesterol advice.
+Hilary, Hannah, Amber, Cora and Kate can do your blood pressure review, and Hilary and Hannah can give dietary, weight loss and cholesterol advice.

 The Phlebotomy Service is a busy one available in the mornings only, and we aim to do as many “in-house” blood tests as we can, but you may have to wait two to three weeks for a routine blood test, or if you wish you can go to Poole Hospital (01202 448087) and have your blood taken there.
 It is necessary to ring for an appointment first.

 Sometimes it is more convenient and simpler to have a discussion over the telephone rather than book an appointment.
 If you would like to speak to a doctor or nurse for advice then telephone 01929 553444.
 The best time to phone is after 11.30am as the phones are less busy, and the doctors and nurses will be finishing their morning surgeries.
 If the doctor or nurse cannot speak to you directly please leave a message with the receptionist who answers your call, including any times when you won’t be available to take a return call.
-The doctor or nurse will return your call when they are free.
+The doctor or nurse will return your call within 48 hours and often sooner.
 Please note the doctor will try twice to get hold of you and will leave a message if possible, but after that the onus is back on the patient to call back so please ensure you have given a number where you can be contacted.
 If your question needs an urgent reply a doctor or nurse will be able to advise you more quickly.
 In an emergency, it would be better to request assistance from the ambulance service by dialling 999.
 Remember that the surgery can’t discuss issues relating to the health of others without their specific consent.
 Please note, telephone calls may be recorded for training and monitoring purposes.

 Our telephone picking list: